 B.M., violin performance & music education, National Taiwan Normal University; M.M., violin performance, Temple University.
 Additional studies: Gordon Institute for Music Learning Theory; Professional studies in violin performance, Temple University.
 Registered Suzuki training: Violin Units 1-2.
 Member of the Suzuki Association of the Americas.
 Orchestral experience: Haddonfield Symphony, Taipei City Symphony.
 Chamber music experience: Trio Jeudi.
-Faculty: Darlington Fine Arts Center, Bryn Mawr Presbyterian Church.
-Teaching experience: Philadelphia Biblical University, Temple University Music Prep.
+Teaching experience: Darlington Fine Arts Center, Cairn University, Temple University Music Prep.

 MARGARET LOVE, faculty with special distinction, WB